prosubodh/force-dark-light/README.md

-# Force Dark/Light Mode Browser Extension
+# [Over Engineered with AI] Force Dark/Light Mode Browser Extension

 > **High-performance cross-browser extension allowing users to force dark or light mode on any web page with intelligent media preservation.**